 In the past ten years, abortions at Planned Parenthood have risen nine percent (8.98%) from 305,310 in 2007.
 The abortion corporation provides medication abortion in 357 of its 600 facilities, as well as telemedicine abortion in 13 states.
 According to a recent survey conducted by Operation Rescue, Planned Parenthood locations now represent a majority (51 percent) of all abortion facilities in the U.S. Out of the 133 abortion clinics which OR discovered would commit abortions at 20 weeks or later, 37 are Planned Parenthood facilities – more than double the number just two years prior.

-Planned Parenthood’s abortion market share currently stands at 35.9% when compared to the most recent data from the Guttmacher Institute for 2014.
-This number may increase after Guttmacher releases new figures.
-This means that one corporation alone commits nearly 36% of all U.S. abortions.
+At the time Planned Parenthood released its report, Planned Parenthood’s abortion market share stood at 35.9% when compared to the most recent data from the Guttmacher Institute for 2014.
+However, updated data from Guttmacher released in September of 2019 for the year 2017 reveals PP’s marketshare climbed to nearly thirty-nine percent (38.5%) in 2017.
+This means one abortion corporation commits nearly forty percent of all abortions in the nation.

 Government funding increased by $20 million, and profit was nearly $245 million